Active Electric Dipole Energy Sources: Transduction via Electric Scalar and Vector Potentials: Quasi-Static Time Dependent Active Hertzian Dipole; Fields and Potentials

-since the electric flux density and electric field intensity are equal outside the dipole ($\vec{E}=\vec{E}_T$ outside).
+Outside the active dipole, $\vec{E}_e^i=0$, which means from eqn. (\ref{Pot3}), $\vec{\nabla}V_{out}=\frac{1}{\epsilon}\vec{\nabla}\times\vec{C}_{out}$ since the electric flux density and electric field intensity are equal outside the dipole ($\vec{E}_{out}=\vec{E}_{T_{out}}$ outside).
 This gives us two ways to describe the electric field or flux density outside the active dipole, i.e. with either an electric scalar or vector potential.
-In the quasi static limit the solution is dominated by the electrostatic near field of the dipole, which is reactive with the internal impressed current and voltage necessarily out of phase \cite{Electret19}.
-Thus, the electric flux density can be thought as a continuation of the same vector potential within the dipole, with the electric flux density given by the right hand rule, sourced from the magnetic current at the boundary, as shown in Fig. \ref{eleV}.
+In the quasi static limit the solution is dominated by the electrostatic near field of the dipole, which is reactive with the internal impressed current and voltage necessarily out of phase \cite{Tobar2021}.
+Thus, the electric flux density can be thought as a continuation of the same vector potential within the dipole, with the electric flux density given by the left hand rule, sourced from the magnetic current at the boundary, as shown in Fig.\ref{eleV2}.
+This dual description of the potential outside the active dipole is analogous to how a scalar magnetic potential is a useful quantity to describe the magnetic field outside a permanent magnet, highlighting that either a magnetic scalar or vector potential can be used.

 Now by substituting the fields given in eqns. (\ref{Pot1}) and (\ref{Pot4}) back into the electric and magnetic Gauss' law we obtain